At a Glance

 Coming from Lonely Beach, the road sweeps round a couple of corners before reaching Bailan Bay Resort, with The Mangrove and its hippy chic bungalows by the sea, just a few hundred metres further along.

 Next up, the two resorts of Lazy Republique and St Tropez, both French owned, are on the mountain-side, immediately followed by the cheap Thai diner Coconut Cafe and the rooms of Green Resort and Baan Sanook.
-Completing the row, Tarzan Island has changed hands to become Vanara – a restaurant and newly renocated bungalows .
+Completing the row, Vanara offers newly refurbished bungalows in a large garden behind its roadside restaurant.

 Opposite Coconut Cafe, a small soi leads to the large mid-range Bailan Beach Resort, bungalows on the seafront, swimming pool and a small hotel block behind.
 There is a sweet little beach here, which runs northwards past the front of The Mangrove (currently closed) but, due to the rocks underfoot, you can only swim if the tide is up.
 Incidentally, at certain times of the year when the tide retreats its furthest, Koh Chang’s coast becomes a perfect spot for the locals to harvest a specific type of clam.

 You can walk right to the end of the beach and through Bailan Bay to reach the abandoned buildings on the little peninsula.

-The highly rated boutique resort Harley Moon Hideaway sits at the top of the small street which leads down to the sea, with Bailan View, cheap wooden bungalows on stilts in a garden setting, next door.
-The Russian owned Muay Thai Boxing Club (currently closed), complete with high roofed ring and basic rooms, is across the way.
+The highly rated boutique resort Harley Moon Hideaway sits at the top of the small street which leads down to the sea, with Bailan View, undergoing a complete rebuild, next door.
+Opposite, the remains of the old Muay Thai Boxing Club sit abandoned.

 Green Cottage Resort and Sea Terrace restaurant face the ocean at the bottom, with Bai Yard Bungalows offering a handful of rooms alongside.
 Following the curve, the ever popular Elephant Bay Resort has cheap and mid-range huts as well as a swimming pool.

 At the very end, Kohchang 7 Guesthouse, seafront cabanas and a Korean restaurant on stilts over the water, finishes the accommodation off, with No Name Seafood (currently closed) its neighbour.
 The coastline here is rocky, with clumps of mangroves, little local fishing dinghies and no beach.